MZuhairKhan/iqm-academy-womanium-hackathon-DAQC-VQE/README.md

 **Next Steps**

 The next logical step for the VQE with the DAQC framework for the $H_2$ molecule would be to increase the number of qubits to four since that would expand the Hilbert space, and that would yield better results.
 Currently, it is impossible for Qiskit to create hamiltonians with Y gates, because we can not transform the Parameter to a float, as shown [here](https://github.com/Qiskit/qiskit-terra/issues/4751).
 However, the commenters showed some possible ways this may be feasible in the future.
 Along with this, the complexity of the simulated molecule could be increased to a system requiring more qubits such as the $\text H_2\text O$ molecule.

+Furthermore, with more qubits, we will be able to incorporate more ways of connecting the qubits, i.e. in a star formation or a line formation.
+Ising_hamiltonian.ipynb can be used to generalize the generation of Ising Hamiltonians given a set of connectivities or a set of connectivities coefficients.
+Different configurations will result in different results, and finding out which configuration results in the most accurate answers will be an important question we will have to tackle in the future.